Frifireolnyheadshot/head-/README.md

-adrhead# Sensitivity no recoil aimlock
+adrhead# Sensitivity no recoil aim